jamespwilliams/jameswillia.ms/content/posts/shortest-urls.md

 ---

-I'll finish by mentioning that [the use of dotless domains is discouraged by ICANN](https://www.icann.org/news/announcement-2013-08-30-en):
+[This practice -- publishing A records at TLD apexes -- is discouraged by ICANN](https://www.icann.org/news/announcement-2013-08-30-en):

 > *Recommendation*: Dotless domains will not be universally reachable and the